hanazuki/rinne/README.md

 # Rinne
+## Name
+rinne - manage AWS credentials for GitHub Actions

 ## Synopsis
 **rinne** [--config _CONFPATH_] [--jpath _JPATH_]... bootstrap [_CDK-OPTION_]...
 [ENVIRONMENT]...

 **rinne** [--config _CONFPATH_] [--jpath _JPATH_]... deploy [_CDK-OPTION_]...

 ## Descriprion
-**Rinne** manages AWS access keys in GitHub Actions Secrets and configures automated access key rotation.
+**Rinne** manages AWS access keys for GitHub Actions and configures automated access key rotation.

+According to the given configuration, Rinne creates an IAM user for each GitHub repository with a set of permissions, and stores an access key for the user as GitHub Actions secrets for the repository.
+The access keys are periodically rotates without invoking the *rinne* command again.

 ## Configuration